 “We are doing all these, not because we love dangers and death, we are doing them because we value the comfort and development which anti-corruption brings.

-“We value good lives for our fellow men and women and we value better future for all our children.
-The costs of fighting corruption may be grave, but the costs of not fighting it is more deadly.
+“We value good lives for our fellow men and women and we value a better future for all our children.
+The costs of fighting corruption may be grave, but the costs of not fighting it are more deadly.

 “This is why we continue to call on every Nigerian to enlist in the anti-graft war.
 A good war is a war that is waged by the majority for the good of the majority, ” he said.

-Recall that the EFCC boss made the remarks after he was decorated as fellow of the institute by the delegation.
+The EFCC boss made the remarks after he was decorated as a fellow of the institute by the delegation.

 He added that Magu’s “selfless services and proven professionalism” over the years had been particularly recognised by the Institute, hence the award.